QuiNovas/appsync-router/README.md

 # appsync-router

+> **Version 4.0.0 is a breaking change from version 3.x.x.
+Please review the documentation before upgrading**

 A micro-library that allows for the registration of functions corresponding to AWS AppSync routes.
 This allows for cleanly creating a single AWS Lambda datasource without large numbers of conditionals to evaluate the called route.